MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-licensing-activation-microsoft-365-apps.md

 If you remove a user's license (for example, if the user leaves your organization), any installations of Microsoft 365 Apps that the user had go into [reduced functionality mode](overview-licensing-activation-microsoft-365-apps.md#what-is-reduced-functionality-mode).
 The Office Licensing Service, a part of Microsoft 365, keeps track of which users are licensed and how many computers they've installed Office on.

 > [!NOTE]
-> To activate Microsoft 365 Apps, the operating system must support TLS 1.2.
-Some older operating systems, such as Windows 7 Service Pack 1 (SP1) and Windows Server 2012, need an update applied to support TLS 1.2.
+> To activate Microsoft 365 Apps, TLS 1.2 must be enabled by default on the operating system.
+Some older operating systems, such as Windows 7 Service Pack 1 (SP1) and Windows Server 2012, need an update applied to enable TLS 1.2 by default.
 For more information, see [Update to enable TLS 1.1 and TLS 1.2 as default secure protocols in WinHTTP in Windows](https://support.microsoft.com/topic/c4bd73d2-31d7-761e-0178-11268bb10392).
 But, running Microsoft 365 Apps on these older operating systems isn't supported.
 For more information, see [End of support resources for Office](endofsupport/resources.md).

 ## Assign and manage licenses